Felipe Jonatan: Ceará

 Born in Fortaleza, Ceará, Felipe Jonatan joined Ceará's youth setup from Bahia.
 He made his senior debut on 22 August 2017, starting in a 2–0 home defeat of Tiradentes, for the year's Copa Fares Lopes.

 Felipe Jonatan was promoted to the main squad for the 2018 season, and was initially a backup to Rafael Carioca and new signing João Lucas.
 After the arrival of Lisca as new manager, he became the club's first choice, making his debut in the Série A on 6 September by starting in a 2–1 home win against Corinthians.

 On 31 October 2018, Felipe Jonatan renewed his contract until May 2022.
 He scored his first senior goal the following 6 February, netting the opener in a 1–1 away draw against Central, for the year's Copa do Brasil.

 Santos

 On 1 March 2019, Felipe Jonatan signed a five-year contract with Santos, for a rumoured fee of R$ 6 million.
 He made his debut for the club the following day, starting in a 3–2 home win against Oeste for the year's Campeonato Paulista.

 Felipe Jonatan scored his first goal for Peixe on 28 April 2019, netting his team's second in a 2–1 away defeat of Grêmio.
+A backup to Jorge during the year, he became an undisputed starter in the 2020 season, after Jorge left.

+On 20 April 2023, Felipe Jonatan suffered a knee injury in the early minutes of a 0–0 Copa Sudamericana home draw against Audax Italiano, being sidelined for the remainder of the year.
+He only returned for the 2024 season, with the club in the Série B, and was a regular starter during the 2024 Campeonato Paulista.

+On 17 April 2024, Santos announced the termination of Felipe Jonatan's contract on a mutual agreement.

+Fortaleza

+On 17 April 2024, Felipe Jonatan returned to his hometown after signing for Fortaleza, a club he already represented as a youth, until April 2027.

+International career

+On 20 September 2019, Felipe Jonatan was called up to the Brazil national under-23 team for friendlies against Venezuela and Japan.
+He played in both matches.